Melvin Poh: Investments

 Poh has been an active private equity investor.
-In 2013, he co-founded an investment company that specialised in sourcing private equity for collegiate entrepreneurs and startup companies from Australia, United Kingdom and United States.
+He co-founded an investment company that specialised in sourcing private equity for collegiate entrepreneurs and startup companies from Australia, United Kingdom and United States.
 In 2018, Poh became the second largest shareholder of De Clout, a SGX publicly listed company in Singapore by acquiring a 11.8% personal stake in the company.
-In August 2018, he had joined other investors in the development of several real estate in Singapore and co-founded a property development firm specializing in Singaporean real estate development.
+He later joined other investors in the development of several real estate in Singapore and co-founded a property development firm specializing in Singaporean real estate development.
 In 2021, it was revealed that Poh had an invested stake in a textile manufacturing plant based in Malaysia that specialized in interior building materials.
+Poh was reported to have made acquisitions of several significant cultural works in China in 2024.
+He is a co-founder of a Singaporean investment firm that engages in private equity investments in Southeast Asia.

 Recognition

 In 2019, Poh was among the 30 entrepreneurs admitted on the Forbes 30 Under 30 list, for fostering education through crowdsourcing knowledge in Asia.
-In the following year, he was listed on Prestige 40 Under 40 for contributing to open access knowledge in the region through digital crowdpublishing.
-In 2021, Poh was named among the 30 honourees of industry leaders on Tatler's Generation.T Leaders Of Tomorrow list for creating an open access knowledge hub in Asia and making contributions to regional education.
-In 2022, Poh was one of the 4 Malaysians whose work was recognized by British High Commission and HE Charles Hay; he subsequently was the recipient of the Business & Innovation Award from the British Council, for his work in improving accessibility to knowledge in Asia.
+He was listed on Prestige 40 Under 40 for contributing to open access knowledge in the region through digital crowdpublishing and was named among 30 honourees of industry leaders on Tatler's Generation.T Leaders Of Tomorrow for creating an open access knowledge hub in Asia and making contributions to regional education.
+In 2022, Poh was one of the 4 Malaysians whose work was recognized by British High Commission and HE Charles Hay; he subsequently was the recipient of the Business & Innovation Award from the British Council for his work in improving accessibility to knowledge in Asia.
+In 2023, Poh was conferred the title Fellow Of The Royal Society Of Arts (FRSA) in recognition for his contributions to knowledge accessibility.